Beyond Hearing: Learning Task-Agnostic ExG Representations from Earphones via Physiology-Informed Tokenization: Experiments

 \subsection{Evaluation on Public Benchmarks}

 To validate the generalizability of \modelname{} beyond the \textit{\humansense} dataset, we evaluated it on four widely used public benchmarks covering diverse ExG tasks.
 We compared against two strongest baselines, PatchTST~\citep{nie2023time} and Bidirectional-Mamba~\citep{bimamba}.
 As shown in Table~\ref{tab:benchmark_evaluation}, \modelname{} consistently outperformed all baselines across all datasets.
-Overall, these results demonstrate that our training strategy learns general-purpose ExG representations through physiology-informed multiband tokenization, leading to robust performance across diverse benchmarks.
+Overall, these results demonstrate that our training strategy learns general-purpose ExG representations through PiMT, leading to robust performance across diverse benchmarks.
 This confirms generalization beyond the self-collected \humansense{} dataset to real-world benchmarks, which underscores the potential of \proj{} as a unified framework for generalizable ExG representation learning.

-\subsection{Effect of Multi-band Tokenization}
+\subsection{Effect of Multi-Band Tokenization}

-To understand the impact of multi-band tokenization, we compared the model performance under different frequency-band tokenization strategies on \humansense{}.
+~ To understand the impact of multi-band tokenization, we compared the model performance under different frequency-band tokenization strategies on \humansense{}.
 As shown in Figure~\ref{fig:band_comparison}, performance consistently improves as the number of bands increases.
 Our 12-band filter bank approach outperforms the 1-, 2-, and 4-band variants, achieving an average 4.6\% F1-score gain on classification tasks and the lowest gaze-tracking error.
 These results suggest that fine-grained decomposition allows \proj{} to exploit subtle but physiologically meaningful spectral cues.
+We also compare PiMT with common time–frequency tokenization methods in Appendix~\ref{app:tokenization_comparison}, demonstrating its superior performance.

 \textbf{Saliency Analysis.} To further understand the impact on the downstream task, we conducted a visual analysis of how different frequency bands contribute to each task.
 Figure~\ref{fig:saliency} depicts saliency maps that highlight the contribution of each frequency-band token during inference.
 Importantly, we observed clear task-relevant activation patterns: (i)~gaze and video tasks, which are closely linked to eye movements, exhibited strong activation in low-frequency bands~\citep{plochl2012combining}, and (ii)~touch, taste, smell, and auditory interest classification emphasized high-frequency components, consistent with somatosensory beta–low-gamma activity involved in processing external stimuli~\citep{bauer2006tactile} and peri-auricular EMG spectra reflecting near-ear muscle movements~\citep{goncharova2003emg}.
 These findings demonstrate that PiMT enables the model to dynamically focus on task-relevant frequency components without explicit supervision.
 We stress that this property is essential for enabling generalizable ExG-based applications in daily-life scenarios using \hardware{}.